CyrilSharma/CS180-Project4/README.md

 # Instruction

 To compile and run our project, go to MainInterface.java and run MainInterface.
-There, you can start by choosing to log in, create account, delete account, or exit.
+There, you can start by choosing to log in, create account, or exit.
 Once you log in or create an account, the program will take you to the inner menus where you can choose to do various things.

 # Submission